Stamford School

 Stamford School is a co-educational independent school in Stamford, Lincolnshire in the English public school tradition.
 Founded in 1532, it has been a member of the Headmasters' and Headmistresses' Conference since 1920.
 With the former Stamford High School and the coeducational Stamford Junior School, it is part of the Stamford Endowed Schools (SES).
 From September 2023, Stamford became co-educational.

 History

 The school was founded in 1532 by a local merchant and alderman, William Radcliffe, who had been encouraged when younger by Lady Margaret Beaufort, (died 1509) mother of Henry VII, though there is evidence to suggest that a school existed from the beginning of the fourteenth century.
-Founded as a chantry school, it fell foul of the Protestant reformers and was only saved from destruction under the Chantries Act of Edward VI by the personal intervention of Sir William Cecil (later Lord Burghley) who worked in the service of Edward Seymour, 1st Duke of Somerset and who secured a specific Act of Parliament in 1548 ensuring its survival.
+Founded as a chantry school, it fell foul of the Protestant reformers and was only saved from destruction under the Dissolution of Colleges Act 1547 (1 Edw.
+6. c.
+14) of Edward VI by the personal intervention of Sir William Cecil (later Lord Burghley) who worked in the service of Edward Seymour, 1st Duke of Somerset and who secured a specific act of Parliament in 1549, the Confirmation of Stamford School Act 1548 (2 & 3 Edw.
+6. c.
+21 Pr.), ensuring its survival.
 Apart from the chantries of the University of Oxford and the University of Cambridge, only those of Eton College, Winchester College, Berkhamsted, St Albans and Stamford schools survived.